A martingale approach to noncommutative stochastic calculus: Quadratic covariation

-and $\into \Lambda(t)[H_i(t)[dX_i(t)], K_i(t)[dX_i(t)]]$ may often be computed with Theorems \ref{thm.magicQC} or \ref{thm.newmagicQC}.
+and $\into \Lambda(t)[H_i(t)[\d X_i(t)], K_i(t)[\d X_i(t)]]$ may often be computed with Theorems \ref{thm.magicQC} or \ref{thm.newmagicQC}.
 This provides a natural way to compute (certain) quadratic covariations of It\^{o} processes driven by multidimensional free Brownian motions.
 Moreover, such computations agree with the free It\^{o} product rule in \cite{NikitopoulosIto}.
-We comment that the results in \cite{NikitopoulosIto} are erroneously stated for $n$-tuples of $\ast$-freely independent (semi)circular Brownian motions; they should instead be stated in terms of $n$-dimensional (semi)circular Brownian motions, since the joint free increments property is used in the proof of Lemma 3.2.9.